 To pay tribute to Australian and New Zealand servicemen and women, there are many war memorials throughout the country.

 Along the Great Ocean Road, the Memorial Arch was erected to pay tribute to Australia’s servicemen and women.
 From the Memorial Arch visitor area you can view the arch built over the road and the sign hanging from it.
-You’ll also find a memorial statue acknowledging the returned soldiers who built the road, and other plaques and information boards detailing the road’s history.
+In addition, you’ll find a memorial statue acknowledging the returned soldiers who built the road.
+There are also other plaques and information boards detailing the road’s history.